physicalist/ncbs-moose/packaging/windows/nsis-package/Payload/RegressionTests/README.txt

 	file called 'test.plot', and then quits.
 3. Generate a plot of your reference output.
 This should have the same name as your script file, but with the suffix .plot instead of the .g
-4. Append three lines to the script 'do_regression.bat' in the format you see for earlier scripts.
+4. Append three lines to the script 'do_regression_win.bat' in the format you see for earlier scripts.